neuraloperator/neuraloperator/README.rst

 If you use NeuralOperator in an academic paper, please cite [1]_, [2]_::

-   @misc{kossaifi2024neural,
+   @misc{kossaifi2025librarylearningneuraloperators,
       title={A Library for Learning Neural Operators},
       author={Jean Kossaifi and Nikola Kovachki and
       Zongyi Li and David Pitt and
-      Miguel Liu-Schiaffini and Robert Joseph George and Boris Bonev and Kamyar Azizzadenesheli and
+      Miguel Liu-Schiaffini and Valentin Duruisseaux and
+      Robert Joseph George and Boris Bonev and
-      Julius Berner and Anima Anandkumar},
+      Kamyar Azizzadenesheli and Julius Berner and
-      year={2024},
+      Anima Anandkumar},
+      year={2025},
       eprint={2412.10354},
       archivePrefix={arXiv},
-      primaryClass={cs.LG}
+      primaryClass={cs.LG},
    }

    @article{kovachki2021neural,